openvinotoolkit/open_model_zoo/demos/security_barrier_camera_demo/cpp/README.md

 ## How It Works

-On the start-up, the application reads command line parameters and loads the specified networks.
-The Vehicle and License Plate
-Detection network is required, the other two are optional.
+On startup, the application reads command line parameters and loads the specified networks.
+The Vehicle and License Plate Detection network is required, the other two are optional.

 The core component of the application pipeline is the Worker class, which executes incoming instances of a `Task` class.